 Search through an index of government and housing authorities, nonprofit and private agencies, and faith-based organizations to search for options to help you pay for rent.

 One-time assistance is available to help workers who have lost their jobs or wages due to COVID-19 and can’t pay their rent.
 The organization can provide financial assistance for workers who have lost their jobs for rent, mortgages, utility bills, and more.

 In eviction court, tenants can lose their homes and potentially have it marked on their credit report for seven years if their delinquent account goes to collections.
 An eviction on your record can also make it harder to rent a new home.
 Landlords don’t like renting to people with evictions on their records, The Center on Budget and Policy Priorities says.

 “Evictions are a catastrophic event for any household in or out of a pandemic,” Block says.
-“It puts you at a huge risk of being homeless, and can have an adverse impact on you for a long time.”
+“It puts tenants at an increased risk of being homeless, and can have longer-term adverse impacts on tenants’ health, economic security, and housing stability.”